thecoblack/edtoken/README.md

     edtoken set <yourprofile> --temp "git push https://{?token}@github.com/{user}/yourcoolrepository.git"

-As your can see, edtoke use a {key} to replace it for the key value, however to mark that it is a key with a encrypted values, you need add a "?" in fron of the key.
+As you can see, edtoken use a {key} to replace it for the key value, however to mark that it is a key with a encrypted values, you need add a "?" in fron of the key.